Pinzauti/LaTeX-thesis-template/README.md

             └── ...
     │   ├── FrontBack                   # Material of the frontpage or the backpage
     |       ├── Abstract.tex            # Abstract of the document
-    |       ├── Bibliography.tex        # You can change the bibliography style here and add the option to include not cited sources
+    |       ├── Bibliography.tex        # You can change the bibliography style here
     |       ├── Conclusions.tex         # Conclusions of the document
     |       ├── Frontespizio.tex        # Frontpage of the document
     |       ├── Quote.tex               # An initial quote